-1. Paragraphs 1 through 30 of the General Allegations section of this Indictment are re-alleged and incorporated by reference as though fully set forth herein.
+1. Paragraphs 1 through 30 of the General Allegations section of this Second Superseding Indictment are re-alleged and incorporated by reference as though fully set forth Case 1:14-cr-20750-JAL Document 252 Entered on FLSD Docket 09/30/2015 Page 7 of 22 herein.

-Case 1:14-cr-20750-JAL Document 3 Entered on FLSD Docket 10/01/2014 Page 7 of 24 did willfully, that is, with the intent to further the object of the conspiracy, and knowingly, combine, conspire, confederate, and agree with each other, Luis Arroyo, Juan Arreola, Juan Peña, and other persons known and unknown to the Grand Jury, to commit an offense against the United States, that is, to knowingly embezzle, steal, purloin, and convert to their own use and the use of another, money and things of value of the United States and of a department and agency thereof, the aggregate amount of which exceeded \$1,000.00, that is, United States Department of Education Pell Grant and Direct Loan funds, in violation of Title 18, United States Code, Section 641.
+2. From in or around January 2010, through in or around May 2012, in Miami-Dade County, in the Southern District of Florida, and elsewhere, the defendants, did willfully, that is, with the intent to further the object of the conspiracy, and knowingly, combine, conspire, confederate, and agree with each other, Michael Grubbs, Luis Arroyo, Juan Arreola, Juan Peña, and other persons known and unknown to the Grand Jury, to commit an offense against the United States, that is, to knowingly embezzle, steal, purloin, and convert to their own use and the use of another, money and things of value of the United States and of a department and agency thereof, the aggregate amount of which exceeded \$1,000.00, that is, United States Department of Education Pell Grant and Direct Loan funds, in violation of Title 18, United States Code, Section 641.